-Besides natural resource management, ecological expertise is needed on a host of other current environmental problems including: biotechnology, ecological restoration, ozone depletion, global climate change, ecosystem management, nitrogen deposition, species extinction and loss of biological diversity, invasive species, habitat alteration and destruction, and sustainable ecological systems.
+There is an increasing nationwide demand for certification credentials in the environmental arena.
+Besides natural resource management, ecological expertise is needed on a host of other current environmental problems, including: biotechnology, ecological restoration, ozone depletion, global climate change, ecosystem management, nitrogen deposition, species extinction and loss of biological diversity, invasive species, habitat alteration and destruction, and sustainable ecological systems.
 This expertise is provided by ecologists in academia, government, non-governmental organizations and the private sector.

-However, it has been shown that only a small minority of individuals with graduate degrees find full-time employment in academic institutions.
-Private environmental companies, Federal, state, and local environmental and natural resource agencies, applied research laboratories, and non-governmental organizations, including private foundations offer major employment opportunities for ecologists.
+It has been shown that only a small minority of individuals with graduate degrees find full-time employment in academic institutions.
+Private environmental companies, federal, state and local environmental and natural resource agencies, applied research laboratories, and non-governmental organizations, including private foundations, offer major employment opportunities for ecologists.

 Recognizing this new direction for professional ecologists, the Ecological Society of America provides the certification program for its members, as well as nonmembers and the public who desire a statement of their professional qualifications.
+We aim:

 - To serve the needs of ecologists who wish to establish and validate their professional credentials.

 - To guide biologists, government agencies, courts, and the public in defining minimum standards of education and experience for professional ecologists, and to encourage all practicing ecologists to meet such standards.

 - To create and maintain public confidence in the advice and opinions of certified ecologists as well as educated and experienced professionals who have pledged to uphold the Code of Ethics of the Ecological Society of America and to act in the best interest of the public.